In trying to prepare him for life, Medi lost his life.

 At the end of Year 4 Medi was awarded the school’s prestigious Courtesy Cup.
 We heard that he was a clear winner, unanimously voted for by all teachers at the school.
 “Unanimous is very much the word for how much Medi was liked and loved by teachers and pupils at our school.
 The duty teachers report that they’d watch him help smaller boys in the playground who had fallen over or who were upset.
 Mature, big-hearted, fun-loving, loyal, honest and kind, no words could possibly describe what a massive hole he will leave in everyone’s lives.”
 Said Mark Albini, UCS Deputy Head

-In life Medi loved to help and please others, and with a little help from the UCS boys we are working to get water to his pen pals in Ethiopia.
+In life Medi loved to help and please others, and with a little help from the UCS boys we worked to get water to his pen pals in Ethiopia.
 Get newsletter updates >>give us your email>>

 6 May 2016 – The MediOliver Concert

 Celebrated some of our friend Medi’s favourite songs and raising money for his dedicated charity

 17 March 2016 – Medi Mehra Football Tournament

 Hosted by UCS for Year 4 boys 8

 February 2016 – British Property Federation Annual Dinner